Trichomoniasis is a sexually transmitted infection (STI) caused by a tiny parasite called trichomonas vaginalis (TV).

 How to get tested?

-You can pop into any of our clinics and be examined by a nurse or doctor if you are experiencing any of the symptoms outlined above.
-We have clinics open 7 days a week.
-Download our clinic timetable.
+You can make an appointment for any of our clinics held at St Catherine’s Health Centre 6 days a week.
+At the appointment you will examined by a nurse or doctor if you are experiencing any of the symptoms outlined above. .

 Trichomoniasis is unlikely to go away without treatment, but it can be effectively treated with antibiotics.
 Most men and women are treated with an antibiotic called metronidazole, which is usually taken twice a day for five to seven days.